20klompr/xPro-V5/Front_Panel.md

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/NC_Estop.jpg" width="800">

-o	RS485A/B switch
-EN/PWM - RS485A/B Switch
-This switch controls the tool control output type, switching between the toolhead signals (pwm, en, 0-10V) and the VFD-RS485 signals of A and B.  Note: Changing between the different control options requires the appropriate firmware to be installed, flipping the switch simple changes the data lines not the control type.
 o	Program button
 Program Button
 This button is used to initialize the bootloader when uploading firmware via USB.
 Otherwise, don’t push it 😊.